aitvann/Dots/README.md

 # Dots

-A simple graphic application allows you to place and drag-and-drop them to draw curve.
+A simple graphic application allows you to place shapes and drag-and-drop them to draw curve.

 Writen using WinAPI and Gdiplus.